grantcolley/best-stories-api/README.md

 ### Assumptions
 - There is no way to subscribe to score changes in stories.
-- Consumers of **Best Stories Api** will not be authenticated.
+- Consumers of **Best Stories API** will not be authenticated.
 The API will be open to the public like the **Hacker News API**.
 - There is [no rate limit](https://github.com/HackerNews/API#uri-and-versioning) on **Hacker News API** endpoints, so no need to "back off" periodically.

 ## How to run the application
-The easiest was to run the application is clone the repository, open the solution in Visual Studio, compile it, and Start Debugging `F5`.
+The easiest was to run the application is clone the repository, open the solution in Visual Studio, compile it, and start running by pressing `F5`.

-The default url is `https://localhost:7240`
+The default url is `https://localhost:7240`.
+This can be changed in the [launchSettings.json](https://github.com/grantcolley/best-stories-api/blob/f5f76d2b2d6e7f7d2f7b62bad64fd3fb283f07b7/src/BestStories.Api/Properties/launchSettings.json#L24).

 Send a request to the API using [postman](https://github.com/grantcolley/best-stories-api/blob/main/readme-images/postman_screenshot.png) or a browser, such as chrome e.g. `https://localhost:7240/getbeststories/200`